Owerke/Twixxer/README.md

   - The `models` folder contains typed dictionaries (`TypedDict`) to help in the creation of consistent data structures (dictionaries).
 Everything here is a template for some object, like a user (which has properties like username, ID, password, etc.)
 - `/db/`
   - The `db` folder contains functions that are used to interact with the database.
 If any code needs to query something from the database, instead of directly accessing the DB, it calls functions from this folder instead.
 This way if there is any change in how we interact with the database, only code in this folder will be affected, everything else is the same.
-- `/js/`
-  - The `js` folder contains all javascript code for the application.
 - `/views/`
   - The `views` folder contains the HTML codes and templates that will make this app work in a browser :)
+- `/static/`
+  - The `static` folder is used to serve CSS, JS, and other assets to the frontend.
+The `routes/static.py` bottle route is serving all content from here.
+- `/static/js/`
+  - The `js` folder contains all javascript code for the application.
+It has to be served statically, otherwise the frontend can't recognize it.

 ### Notable files